rschristopher/rschristopher.github.io/src/criticisms/mining-zero-sum.md

  payment processors.

-This dual purpose of mining is necessary due to the fixed supply schedule, which will eventually result in miners operating solely on fees, that is, no new issuance, but simply *proof-of-work* to ensure new blocks, new settlements on the timechain (final international settlements).
+This dual purpose of mining is necessary due to the fixed supply schedule, and in the future this will result in miners operating solely on fees, that is, no new issuance, but simply *proof-of-work* to ensure new blocks, new settlements on the timechain (final international settlements).
-Eventually there will be no issuance, no block reward, only a competition for transaction fees.
 This will be an important test for the truth of Bitcoin.
 That is, can Bitcoin survive and flourish